karlstolley/wsi/syllabus/_weeks/week-11.md

 ---
-theme: Shifting from Alphas to Betas, Readying for Production
+theme: Database Leftovers; Shifting from Alphas to Betas
 meetings:
   - agenda:
+    - Document-based databases (NoSQL and friends)
+    - Applications and use cases
+    - "Implementing document-style databases: MongoDB example"
+    - Seeding NoSQL-style databases (MongoDB example)
+    - "Configuration and connection: what to commit, what to obscure (`ENV` variables)"
+    video:
+  - agenda:
+    - Developing a production mindset
     - Thinking about betas and production readiness
     - Establishing and seeking loosely-coupled component parts for a system
     - Auditioning candidate components
-    video:
-  - agenda:
-    - Developing a production mindset
     video:
 readings:
   - <cite>Release It!</cite>, Ch.
 6–8